-If you are looking for housing in the Dudley borough one option is rented accommodation from the Council or other registered provider (housing associations).
+If you are looking for housing in the Dudley borough one option is rented accommodation from the Council or other registered providers (housing associations).

 The council has a number of 2+ bedroom properties across the borough, which you can enquire about without being on the housing waiting list.

 Before applying to join the housing register (waiting list) for council housing with Dudley MBC please read the following information; you can then decide if this service is right for you.

 Who can apply for housing?

 people we individually exclude because of their previous serious anti-social behaviour or breach of tenancy conditions with any landlord